Highlights from a week in Croatia

 Fast-forward another week.
 Right after I bought my tickets, she called me and asked me to travel with her to Africa in two weeks.
 Mind you, Ebola was spreading left, right and center just about then.
 Whilst I’ve always wanted to go to Africa, the outbreak of Ebola was worrying.
 With fatal viruses spreading quickly, it’s often better to not travel.
 However, she said she’d purchased a procedure face mask to ensure she could reduce her chances of catching and spreading the virus.
 She also tried to convince me with catchphrases like “seizing the single life one last time, girls going wild, You can’t do this for me?” and-and “YOLO forget Ebola”.
 Ok maybe she didn’t use those exact words, but she expressed the same sentiment, all right?

 Since I’d already bought RT tickets to Milan, I tried to coax her to travel near/around Europe instead.
 We brainstormed for offbeat places – Egypt, Morocco, Russia, etc. After virtually traveling around the world in 80mins, we finally settled on *drum roll* Croatia.
 I had been eyeing the country for a while, and we were both obsessed with GOT, it was a no-brainer.
+If you’re intrigued by the country, it really is worth a trip!
+Perhaps you could consider flying with an air charter service if you prefer traveling in style!

 We spent a week in the country, but it feels like it passed in the blink of an eye.
 Besides a bus into the Zagreb and a flight out of Split, we made no other plans; we didn’t have any time to make plans.
 Everything we did was spur of the moment, which was in equal parts liberating and frustrating.
 Although in retrospect, the frustrating moments make for great stories and even greater laughs.
 To sum up, Croatia was everything we dreamt it would be, the country was exotic and beautiful, the landscapes and coastline were downright stunning, the people were lovely. (except our tour guide in Zagreb who was a teeny bit rude.
 But that’s because we were late to her walking tour and on top of that, she spotted me taking a photo of Sukanya under the cherry blossoms while she was waiting for us :P), and the coffee, cheese, and wine were on point.
 Thank you, Croatia!